Saturday, May 4, 2019

 Griffon Vulture (lifer)

 Bird Watching in Manda La Pass: Altitude of 9000 feet above sea level.
 Once again to reach Mandala from Dirang, we had to start at 3-30 am. this time we were trying for the Temmick's Tragopan, although many advised us that it was a tough sighting these days because of the road construction.
-We didn't hear it call all morning so we started focussing on the other avenues.
+We didn't hear it call all morning so we started focusing on the other avenues.
 Also tried a lot for the Myzornis, searched for it in atleast more than 1000 Rhododendrons but it was nowhere to be seen.
 Also missed the Goldcrest which is a pretty regular sighting otherwise.
 The weather in general was good and we managed some good sightings and decent clicks.

 Crimson-browed Finch male